Gimanua/web-test/README.md

 # web-test
-A place where I test web related things using Github Pages
+A place where I test web related things using Github Pages.